Passwordless Banking: A Deeper Look at the Benefits of Biometric Authentication and Liveness Detection

 In measuring the quality of the customer experience, transaction abandonment rates are an important metric.
 Almost 50% of respondents to the Visa survey reported abandoning an online purchase, because they couldn’t remember their password.

 “The CX benefits of biometric authentication have driven an uptick in mobile banking applications over the past few years,” the Gartner report states.
-As they evaluate biometric authentication solutions, financial institutions need to keep in mind the differences between device-native and third-party biometric authentication methods.
+As they evaluate biometric authentication security solutions, financial institutions need to keep in mind the differences between device-native and third-party biometric authentication methods.
 A benefit of third-party biometric methods, consisting of incorporating an SDK into a mobile app (such as that offered by OneSpan), is that banks can serve more of their customer base.
 Not all mobile users own devices that include device-native hardware and software for biometrics.
 However, nearly every mobile device includes a camera, which can be used to capture a user’s face for biometric authentication.

 Is Biometric Authentication More Trustworthy than Other Authentication Methods?